panigrc/SimpleCiShop/README.md

 The SimpleCiShop is an ecommerce web application based on the famous CodeIgniter framework.

-It is build with CodeIgniter version 1.5.3 back at 2006.
-Since then few changes happened.
+It's being currently refactored to run with PHP 7.2 and CodeIgniter 3.1.9

 The shop was fully functional since I have used it to sell myself products; actually the products you see in the demo site are real and I use to sell them.

 I wasn't satisfied with the other open source ecommerce systems that were in the market that time - neither am I now - so I decided to build my own simple shopping cart.

 There is a lot of stuff to be done and a lot of stuff-junk to be removed.
-But __Everything that has a Beginning..... has an end__.
+But ~~__Everything that has a Beginning..... has an end__~~ apparently not always :smile:.

 Structure
 ---------